 1. How has civic engagement affected you?
 Draw upon civic, academic, and personal experiences to describe how your understanding of at least one of the following concepts evolved over the years:

 Difference, power, and privilege:

 2. How has your civic engagement prepared you to be an active citizen after college?
 Draw upon civic, academic, and personal experiences as you consider at least one of the following concepts:

-The POLs essay is the crux of your POL, the content of your presentation.
+The POLs essay is the content of your presentation.
 It is the most important component of your POL because it is the articulation and explanation of the impact of civic engagement on you.
 When writing your POL essay, you are expected to:

 As you are aware, your POL essay is the content of your presentation.
 How you present that content is entirely up to you.
 To honor varying presentation styles, you are encouraged to be as creative as you see fit, so long as you discuss the two questions you answered in your POL essay.
 The idea is to enhance your content in a way that is engaging and complementary.